 During the previous line revision, Botany Bay & Pockoy Islands were represented by separate jurisdictional lines and distributed in separate files.
 For this proposed line revision, Botany Bay & Pockoy Islands are being represented jointly.

-During the previous line revision, the beachfront jurisdiction lines for the Town of Briarcliffe Acres and the adjoining unincorporated area (southwest to Singleton Swash) were referred to collectively as "Briarcliffe Acres."
+During the previous line revision, the beachfront jurisdictional lines for the Town of Briarcliffe Acres and the adjoining unincorporated area (southwest to Singleton Swash) were referred to collectively as "Briarcliffe Acres."
 For this proposed line revision, this area is being referred to as "Singleton to White Point Swash."

 For additional information on beachfront jurisdiction, please visit the State Beachfront Jurisdiction page.